zendesk/zendesk_api_client_rb/Readme.md

 ## Extras

+The following projects are still works in progress and require checking out the repository, using ruby 1.9.3, and running `bundle install`.

 ### Zendesk API Test Server

 Included in this repository is the code for the [Zendesk API Tester](https://zendesk-api.herokuapp.com/) website.